jupyter/jupyter.github.io/security.md

 ---
 layout: page_md
 title: Security
-tagline: Project Jupyter is committed to reducing the risk of using, deploying, operating, or developing Jupyter software.
+tagline: Project Jupyter is committed to reducing risk in using, deploying, operating, or developing Jupyter software.
 permalink: /security
 ---

+The Jupyter Security Subproject exists to provide help and advice to Jupyter users, operators, and developers on security topics and to help coordinate handling of security issues.

-## Report vulnerabilities
+## Reporting vulnerabilities

 If you believe you've found a security vulnerability in a Jupyter project, please report it to [security@ipython.org](mailto:security@ipython.org).